Stafford throws for 2 TDs as Lions beat Beckham, Giants

-The Lions (2-0) sacked Eli Manning five times and Stafford put together another big game while sending the Giants (0-2) to a second straight disappointing performance in a season where so much was expected.
+The Lions (2-0) sacked Eli Manning five times and Stafford put together another big game while sending the Giants (0-2) to a second straight disappointing performance.
 Star receiver Odell Beckham Jr. returned from a sprained left ankle, but New York still struggled offensively.

+"We did a nice job of getting in the end zone early and our defense did what they do," Stafford said.

 Beckham, a three-time Pro Bowler who missed the season opener, had four catches for 36 yards in limited action.